FlorisHendriks/eduVPN-provisioning/README.md

 Unfortunately automatic certificate enrollment with macOS does not work.
 We therefore have to find a way to retrieve a machine certificate from ADCS and push it to the macOS client.
 Previously we solved it with using macOS server by doing a [DCE / RPC call](https://support.apple.com/en-us/HT204602), [but as of 21 April 2022 macOS server is deprecated.](https://support.apple.com/en-us/HT208312) Apple suggests to use a third party MDM as an alternative to macOS server.
 We choose to use Microsoft Endpoint Manager (Intune), as it is a well established MDM provider and integrates great with ADCS.
 ## Prerequisites
 * [An AD Windows server with Active Directory Certificate Services installed.](https://docs.microsoft.com/en-us/windows-server/networking/core-network-guide/cncg/server-certs/install-the-certification-authority)
+* Deploy and configure an OCSP Responder ([e.g. one from Microsoft](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/implementing-an-ocsp-responder-part-i-introducing-ocsp/ba-p/396493))
 * Access to a Microsoft Endpoint Manager tenant.
 * Git installed.
 * A macOS device with Monterey installed and connected to a network that is able to communicate with Active Directory.